Lufthansa to place $10 billion plane order next month - sources

 The new wide-body planes would replace 22 Boeing 747-400s and more than 20 Airbus A340s currently in Lufthansa's fleet.

 Lufthansa's fleet has no 777 passenger planes.
 Its cargo operation has five 777 freighters on order, with the first delivery due in October.
-Lufthansa's Austrian and Swiss airline subsidiaries already fly 777 passenger planes.
+Lufthansa's Austrian subsidiary already flies 777 passenger planes and its SWISS unit has six on order.

 The new wide-body planes likely would be delivered starting in 2018 or 2019, so it is not yet known how many would be for replacement of existing aircraft and how many would be for growth, said one of the sources.